 And you know what’s the best thing to do when you’re indecisive?
 Eat.
 So I went to a nearby fast-food chain and ordered something to eat.
 As if heavens have heard my sentiments, there I found a group of familiar hikers who were as well waiting for that friend of mine.
 I guess you know what happened after.

 So I tagged along with them.
 Listened to their stories of misadventures and hopes for their upcoming Madjaas major climb.
 My thoughts went a long way – secretly hoping I’ll have my own version of those so-called major climbs too.
 I was but a novice back then – and still am until today.

 The rain poured hard when we were already on our way to the summit.
 And while it’s easy to complain about such fate, what happened after was life-changing.
 Instead of protesting against the universe, I saw a weird bunch of individuals who simply smiled and thanked heavens for the rain – for quenching their thirst, for easing the heat, and for making the trails a little more challenging than the usual.
 They only blamed the fellow hiker’s new pair of sandals for causing the rain.
 (Don’t know if you’re familiar with that superstition.)

 Even if three years have already passed since that unexpected trip with them to Sirao Peak, the memory remains unexpectedly vivid.
 I can even still recall the taxi driver’s facial expression upon seeing us (his passengers) – all wet and wild.

-I held no remorse to that friend who stood me up.
+I held no remorse for that friend who stood me up.
 I’m even grateful for the invite.
 Several months after, I was able to reencounter one of them at Mt.
 Apo’s base camp, the others during our practice hike for Mt.
 Baloy-daku, and the rest remained as good friends on social media.

 Had I backed out from that hike to Sirao Peak, I’m not certain in what form will I encounter them.
-So, I guess what Yoon Seri said was true: that sometimes, the wrong train brings us to the right direction.
+So, I guess what Yoon Seri said was true: that sometimes, the wrong train brings us in the right direction.